 Césarine Boinet

 Welcome to my webpage!
-I am a PhD candidate in Economics at the University of Strathclyde (Glasgow, UK) and a Visiting Research Fellow at Sciences Po (Paris, FR).
+I am an Economist for the French Prime Minister’s Office, at the Haut-Commissariat à la Stratégie et au Plan.
 My research interests are in the fields of family economics, gender, applied econometrics and empirical microeconomics.
-My research is funded by the Institute for Inspiring Children’s Futures.
+My Ph.D. research was funded by the Institute for Inspiring Children’s Futures.

 More about me